geocompx/geocompr/our-chapters.md

 - **Part III: Advanced methods for geocomputation**

 1. advanced-visualization - jn
-    - **Making maps with R** will demonstrate a range of map-making packages for static, interactive and animates maps.
+    - **Making maps with R** will demonstrate a range of map-making packages for static, interactive and animated maps.
 1. raster-vector - jn
     - This chapter will go beyond the content in chapter 5 by demonstrating methods for converting between raster and vector representations of the world.
 It will involve creating continuous surfaces from point data via voronoi polygons and spatial interpolation (including kriging)
 1. spatial-crossvalidation - jm